AlexEngelhardt-old/APIs/README.md

 `localhost:5002/people` - or use your command line via e.g.
 `curl localhost:5002/people` to see the results.

+### Details

+You could build an API with vanilla Flask, see e.g. [here](https://mechlab-engineering.de/2017/11/deploy-your-machine-learning-model-as-rest-api-in-less-than-1-hour-with-scikit-learn-and-docker/).
+But the `flask_restful` package makes it easier.

+### Misc

-Run `curl` with the `-v` argument to get a verbose output, including HTTP status codes (200, 404, etc).
+- Run `curl` with the `-v` argument to get a verbose output, including HTTP status codes (200, 404, etc).